akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He spat into his palm, using a calloused thumb to scrub the crust of grey lichen from the grain.
 Under the moisture, the grey rock deepened to a bruised purple, revealing the shallow, sharp-angled incisions of a hidden script.

 He ran his stick carefully over the rune‑inscribed markings.
-“That marks the old way, before the Romans, before the Saxons.
-Someone wanted to be remembered.”
+“That marks the old way, from the first Saxons who came up the river, but the stone itself is older; long before the Romans came, someone wanted to be remembered.”

 Godfrey knelt and pushed aside the brambles.
 “It is barely visible.”
 He looked up at Harold.
 “How does anyone find it?”